 Step 2.
 GET TREATED.
 To maintain a claim in the VICP you have to either undergo an inpatient hospitalization with surgical intervention or suffered for a minimum of six months of injury.

 Step 3.
 Call Sadaka Law to help you with your SIRVA claim.

 Can I file a SIRVA vaccine injury petition?

-Working with our vaccine injury lawyer makes filing for compensation under the VICP easier.
+Yes.
+Claiming shoulder injury related to vaccination is not always straightforward.
+Working with our vaccine injury lawyers at Sadaka Law makes filing for compensation under the VICP easier.
 We will file the necessary legal documents on your behalf to the U.S. Court of Federal Claims.

-Is it free to file a petition for vaccine injury compensation?
+How much does it cost to file a petition for vaccine injury compensation?

 Can I win a SIRVA injury claim?

 Yes.
 Sadaka Law has had a lot of success in obtaining compensation for people injured by SIRVA.
 Over the years, the VICP has paid over $70 million to around 500 petitioners with shoulder injuries from vaccine shots.
 In 2016 alone, over 200 SIRVA injury claimants received nearly $30 million in compensation from the Vaccine Injury Compensation Program.